ruiaylin/pgparser/README.md

 # pgparser
-a sql parser for postgres using golang from cockroachdb
+A SQL Parser for postgres using golang from Cockroachdb